Contact

-In the park is the Tawas Point Lighthouse which serves as the sole representative of a true Victorian-era style station on the Great Lakes.
+The Tawas Point Lighthouse is a fascinating attraction for maritime buffs.
+Although it has been remodeled several times, the station serves as the sole representative of a true Victorian-era style station built on the Great Lakes.
 Historical interpretation is provided by the Michigan History Center.

 Features |